Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Further Experiments and Implementation Details

 where $\trainstates \subset \R^2$ is the set of initial states seen in training, $\U \subset \R^2 \setminus \trainstates$ is the set of initial states used for evaluating extrapolation to initial states unseen in training, $\cost (\cdot \,; \trainstates)$ is defined by \cref{eq:pend_cost}, $\theta_h$ and $\dot{\theta}_h$ evolve according to \cref{eq:pend_state_dynamics} with $u_{h - 1} = \pi_\wbf ( \theta_{h - 1}, \dot{\theta}_{h - 1} )$, for $h \in [H]$, and $\bar{\theta}_{\theta_0} = 0$ if $\theta_0 \leq \pi$ and $\bar{\theta}_{\theta_0} = 2 \pi$ if $\theta_0 > \pi$.
 We trained five controllers with this modified objective, using different random seeds, and selected for \cref{fig:pend_and_quad_experiments_main} the one attaining the lowest training cost.

 \textbf{Optimization.} The training cost was minimized via policy gradient with learning rate $5 \cdot 10^{-4}$.
 For training the non-extrapolating controller over the modified objective (specified above), we found the Adam optimizer~\cite{kingma2015adam} to be substantially more effective.
 Hence, for that purpose, we used Adam with default $\beta_1, \beta_2$ coefficients and learning rate $3 \cdot 10^{-4}$.
 Optimization proceeded until the training objective did not improve by at least $10^{-5}$ over $5,\!000$ consecutive iterations or $75,\!000$ iterations elapsed.
 The final controller in each run was taken to be that which achieved the lowest training cost across the iterations.
+We carried out five training runs with different random seeds, over both the standard and modified objectives, and chose to display the policy gradient controller that attained the median cost measure of extrapolation, and as a baseline the non-extrapolating controller that attained the lowest training cost.

 \textbf{Computing the normalized cost measure of extrapolation.} Let $\wbf_{\mathrm{no-ext}} \in \R^P$ be the parameters of the non-extrapolating controller.
 The normalized cost measure of extrapolation attained by $\wbf \in \R^P$ for a set of initial states unseen in training $\U \subset \R^2 \setminus \trainstates$ is computed as follows: $ ( \cost ( \wbf ; \U ) - \tilde{\cost}^* (\U) ) / ( \cost (\wbf_{\mathrm{no-ext}} ; \U ) - \tilde{\cost}^* (\U) )$, where $\cost (\cdot \,; \U )$ is defined by \cref{eq:pend_cost} and $\tilde{\cost}^* (\U)$ is an estimate of the minimal possible cost over $\U$.
 We obtained the estimate $\tilde{\cost}^* (\U)$ by training a neural network controller (of the same architecture specified above) for minimizing the cost only over $\U$, \ie~for minimizing $\cost (\cdot \,; \U)$.
 We carried out five such runs, differing in random seed, and took $\tilde{\cost}^* (\U)$ to be the minimal cost attained across the runs.